aydinmillioglu/P.I.-Works-Applications/README.md

 >>  #### Save User Button
 >>    This button is for saving the user information that written on the screen.
 >>    It uploads the user data which filled on boxes to database.

+>  ###  User List
+>  --------------
+>  This list is on the left half of the screen.
+It is used for getting and viewing the list from database.
+That list includes in order of ID, User Name, Email and Status.
+>
+>>  #### ID Sorting Button